 It's not hard to see the business applications of such a device, and Microsoft's current marketing material points to just such an intent.

-- Why does the Microsoft HoloLens matter?
+- Why does Microsoft's HoloLens matter?
 Augmented reality has been hot in tech for a while—there are even mobile apps that allow you to use your smartphone camera to view 3D images in space just like HoloLens.
 Microsoft's new device, if it works well, could truly make augmented reality practical.

 SEE: Free ebook—Executive's guide to the business value of VR and AR (TechRepublic)

-What is the Microsoft HoloLens?
+What is Microsoft's HoloLens?

 In the hubbub over the newest wave of virtual reality it's easy to get confused about which products are which.
 When I first heard about the HoloLens I assumed it was simply Microsoft wanting to get in on the VR craze, but it's actually a completely different, and much more practical, device.